Dhusyanth-R-S/HR-KPI-Dashboard-Excel/README.md

 The average performance rating could be improved with targeted training.

 📂 Repository Structure
+bash
+Copy
+Edit

 HR-KPI-Dashboard-Excel/
 ├── HR_KPI_Dashboard.xlsx      # Editable dashboard file
+├── dashboard.png              # Screenshot preview of the dashboard
 └── README.md                  # Project documentation
 🚀 How to Use

 Download HR_KPI_Dashboard.xlsx from this repository.